ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_trackedchanges/README.md

 ## Tracked changes workflow settings

-The interface allows to set publishing states where the content saving must be blocked when tracked changes are detected in it.
+The interface allows to set moderation states where the content saving must be blocked when tracked changes are detected in it.

 It has 3 parts:
 1. "Block if status is true": it concerns contents that do not follow the workbench moderation workflow.<br />
-When it is checked, it will be impossible to save a content with the Published status if tracked changes have been detected in its WYSIWYG fields.
+When it is checked, it will be impossible to save a content with the "Published" status if tracked changes have been detected in its WYSIWYG fields.
 2. "Block the saving for these Workbench Moderation states": it concerns contents that follow the workbench moderation workflow.<br />